 Bose noise-canceling headphones are hardwired to the seat.
 All the controls are pretty easy to use, although the screen could use an upgrade (which is coming next year).
 My wife was impressed with the amenity kit as she said the lotions in there are very expensive.
 Here is the menu and wine list:

-I noticed that even though Lufthansa still requires masks, they were not enforcing the policy in the First Class cabin.
+I noticed that even though Lufthansa still required masks, they were not enforcing the policy in the First Class cabin.
 I took mine off after a few minutes and never put it back on.

 I had another glass of the rose champagne as we loaded up and taxied out.
 After we took off, the flight attendants sprang into action.